zverugin8/Terraform/concepts.md

 There are many other IaC tools.
 Why use Terraform specifically?
 Apart from the aforementioned wide choice of providers (and thus the ability to manage multi-cloud infrastructure using just one tool), it's also open source.
 Similar tools like **AWS CloudFormation**, **Azure Resource Manager** and **Google Cloud Deploy** only work with their corresponding cloud environments.

 Don't confuse Terraform with *configuration management tools* like **Ansible**, **Chef**, **Puppet** or **SaltStack**.
 These work with traditional **mutable** infrastructure that continually changes (e.g. an admin uses SSH to change something in an already provisioned EC2 instance or a security group) and is susceptible to configuration drift.
 These tools also often need a master server and agent installation.
 Terraform is designed to work with **immutable** infrastructure which (generally) doesn't change after provisioning and conveniently doesn't require any of that.
+There is a [great article](https://www.hashicorp.com/resources/what-is-mutable-vs-immutable-infrastructure) explaining immutable approach.

 Another important Terraform characteristic is **idempotency**.
 In this context it basically means that infrastructure, once provisioned, won't be changed by running the same provision command again.